 Resignation for Good Reason, Termination Without Cause or Termination due to Death or Disability.
 If Mr. Mauro's employment was terminated on December 31, 2021 by Viatris without cause, upon resignation for good reason or due to his death or disability (in each case, as defined in the Transition and Succession Agreement or equity award agreements), he would have been entitled to (1) a lump sum payment equal to three times the sum of his base salary and highest bonus paid, (2) three years of continued health and other benefits, and (3) full vesting of his RSUs and stock options held prior to the Combination.
+In connection with the Combination, Mr. Mauro waived his right to a Section 280G tax gross up.
 The estimated values of such payments and benefits, assuming a December 31, 2021 termination, would have been (i) \$7,034,845, in respect of cash severance and other benefits, and (ii) \$2,897,910, in respect of the vesting of his RSUs and stock options.
 If Mr. Mauro's employment was terminated on December 31, 2021 by Viatris without cause or if Mr. Mauro resigned for good reason in connection with a change in control, in addition to the payments and benefits described in the preceding sentence, he would be entitled to full vesting of his annual Viatris LTI awards granted in 2021 with any PRSUs granted in 2021 vesting based on target performance.
-The estimated value of such 2021 LTI awards, assuming a December 31, 2021 termination with a change in control, was \$3,102,235.
+The estimated value of such 2021 LTI awards, assuming a December 31, 2021 termination in connection with a change in control, was \$3,102,235.